pkcsecurity/info-radiator/README.md

 **Note:** Images must be either png, jpg, or gif.

 ## How to add a webpage/app
-Edit [`launch-radiator.sh`](https://github.com/jming422/info-radiator/blob/master/launch-radiator.sh), and add your URL of choice to the initial value of the `THINGS` array at the top.
+Edit [`launch-radiator.sh`](https://github.com/jming422/info-radiator/blob/master/launch-radiator.sh), and add your URL of choice to the initial value of the `things` array at the top.
 Entries are space-separated, no quotes required.

 ## What else can it do?
 Since this app is just automating Firefox via keystrokes, it can display anything Firefox can.
-You can add any resource URI that Firefox is capable of displaying to `THINGS`, and it should "just work."
+You can add any resource URI that Firefox is capable of displaying to `things`, and it should "just work."

 ## Details about the Radiator PC
 The PC hooked up to the TV downstairs has the following commands: